Sample Receipt Notice for TPS-based Work Permit

 Sample image of a receipt notice for an application for a work permit based on Temporary Protected Status (TPS).
 This receipt notice includes information about a 540-day automatic extension.

-Written by ASAP’s expert immigration lawyers · Updated February 12, 2026
+Written by ASAP’s expert immigration lawyers · Updated February 26, 2026

 This is a receipt notice from U.S. Citizenship and Immigration Services (USCIS) for an application for a work permit based on Temporary Protected Status (TPS).

-You can use the receipt number to check the status of your application.
+Depending on when you submitted your work permit application, your receipt notice may look different.
 Read more about automatic extensions for TPS-based work permits here.

 Read more about TPS here